bsbodden/barudb/final_report/final-report.md

 #### 5.1.5 Bloom Filter Accuracy Impacts Overall Performance

 The 30% reduction in false positives achieved by our custom Bloom filter implementation translates directly to reduced disk I/O, demonstrating that optimizing filter accuracy can have a meaningful impact on system performance.

+#### 5.1.6 Data Structure Performance is Workload Size and Type Dependent

+Our benchmark results against various databases provide critical insights into how different data structures perform based on both workload size and operation type:

+1. **LMDB (B+ tree)**: Demonstrates excellent read performance for medium-sized workloads (outperforming our LSM Tree by 1.7x), but falls behind our implementation for small workloads and write operations.
+This confirms the classic trade-off where B+ trees excel at reads but struggle with writes compared to LSM trees.

+2. **LevelDB (Classic LSM Tree)**: Shows surprisingly strong performance for large get operations (21x faster than our implementation) but terrible range query performance (368x slower than our implementation for medium workloads).
+This reveals that LevelDB has optimized specifically for point lookups at the expense of range scans.

+3. **RocksDB and SpeedB (Advanced LSM Trees)**: Despite their sophisticated designs, these databases consistently underperform our implementation across most metrics.
+Our LSM Tree is up to 20x faster for small get operations and 78x faster for range queries, highlighting the value of our optimized design, particularly our fastlane fence pointers.

+4. **TerarkDB and WiredTiger**: Show extreme performance differences based on operation type.
+TerarkDB excels at get operations (3.1x faster than our implementation for large workloads) but exhibits catastrophic range query performance (1761x slower than our implementation).

+These results demonstrate that data structure selection should consider not just the type of operations but also the scale of the data being processed and the mix of operations in the workload.
+Our LSM Tree implementation offers the most balanced and consistent performance across the broadest range of workload types and sizes.

 ### 5.2 Implementation Challenges